callummarshall9/OneDimensionInterference/README.md

-# OneDimensionInterference
+# One Dimensional Interference
-Simple C++ program to visualise one dimensional interference.
+Simple C++ program to visualise one dimensional interference using the wave equations.

 # Building